MRI Technologist Programs

 In conjunction with Lifespan School of Medical Imaging, RIC offers a bachelor of science (BS) degree in medical imaging.
 The diversity of this program, based in Providence, Rhode Island, allows students to earn a concentration in either diagnostic medical sonography (84 credits), magnetic resonance imaging (84 credits), nuclear medicine technology (86 credits), RT computed tomography (82 credits); medical imaging management (60 to 92 credits); or radiologic technology (87 credits).
 As it is a BS program, students must take general education liberal arts courses to complete their degree.

-The curriculum includes courses such as principles of computed tomography; microbiology; sonographic principles and instrumentation; medical terminology in medical imaging; foundations of nuclear medicine technology; and advanced procedures in radiography.
+The curriculum includes courses such as computed tomography principles; microbiology, sonographic principles and instrumentation, medical terminology in medical imaging, foundations of nuclear medicine technology, and advanced procedures in radiography.

 - Location: Providence, RI